 The 5th Annual Kites in the Park Kite Festival, April 29

-This news was released 596 days ago and may contain inaccurate information.
+This press release was posted 2,012 days ago and may contain inaccurate information.

 Free Kite Festival Offers Something for Everyone

 Friday, April 20, 2012 (Fort Collins, CO)-The fifth annual Kites In The Park Kite Festival will take flight on Sunday, April 29 from 10:00 a.m. – 4:00 p.m. at Spring Canyon Community Park, 2626 W. Horsetooth Rd.
 This free family event will feature kite flying demonstrations, contests for kids, kite ballets, giant kites, synchronized kite flying, free face painting and, of course, the free kite making station.